 The city’s importance as a design and architectural capital dates back to the 14th century when construction of the Milan Cathedral, the fifth largest in the world, began.
 Due to Milan’s long history and a culture that encouraged new ideas in design, a wide range of styles are evident in the city.
 This includes some of the earliest and best examples of Art Nouveau alongside the world famous Teatro alla Scala opera house and the Santa Maria delle Grazie, decorated with Leonardo da Vinci paintings.

 Milan’s post-war boom saw the arrival of many new residents from throughout Italy who were drawn by the prospects of a better quality of life.
 That tendency continues to a degree today, as many from throughout the EU have chosen to call Milan home, both as workers and retirees.
 This is aided in part by the ease by which EU residents can settle in Milan.
 Additionally, Italy makes it easier for newcomers to overcome any language barriers by offering free language lessons at centres throughout the city.

-Milan is particularly attractive to Londoners for a variety of reasons.
+Milan is particularly attractive to Londoners for a variety of reasons, and they are right because now it is definitely the right time to invest in a property in Milan.
 The employment opportunities are similar due to the business and commerce infrastructure that is common to both cities.
 Another reason is the cost of living comparison between the two cities.
 London recently received the dubious honour of being named the world’s most expensive city.
 The overall cost of living in Milan averages about a third less than in London, with the most dramatic difference being in the cost of housing.
 Rental rates for apartments in Milan are comparable in terms of size and location and are approximately half that found in London.
 When you add in the utilities and transportation, which typically average 50% to 70% less, standard living expenses are substantially lower in Milan than they are in London.